juvu/DayTrade-SwingTrade/TradingTickers.md

 ## Good to Know

 * Open multiple brokers to have many day trades
-* Investor underground taught the way to think, Silver taught the technicals
+* Investor underground taught the way to think, Silver taught the Technical Analysis
 * Brokers
 	* Speed trader => good for long
 	* Interactive brokers => good for short